Understanding Emotional Dysregulation

 The main treatment for emotional dysregulation includes:

-- Cognitive behavioral therapy can also help you identify the thoughts that lead to negative feelings and unwanted behaviors.
-Your therapist can help you identify techniques to change your thoughts, which will in turn change your feelings and actions.
+- Cognitive Behavioral Therapy (CBT): Helps you identify thoughts that lead to negative feelings and unwanted behaviors.
+Your therapist can then help you identify techniques for changing your thoughts, which will, in turn, change your feelings and actions.

-- Dialectical behavioral therapy is also a popular therapy for emotional dysregulation, which helps clients learn skills to manage their emotions and tolerate distress.
+- Dialectic Behavioral Therapy (DBT): A popular therapy for emotional dysregulation, which helps clients learn skills to manage their emotions and tolerate distress.

 Some things that can affect how long emotional regulation therapy takes include: